Ouxsoft/LivingMarkup/docs/classes.md

 ![alt text](https://github.com/hxtree/LivingMarkup/raw/master/docs/diagrams/Class%20Diagram.png "Class Diagram")

 ## Design Pattern
 Pages are created using a Builder design pattern.
-This design pattern was chosen to separate the construction of the complex page objects from its representation to build pages for different purposes, e.g.
+This design pattern was chosen to separate the construction of the complex page objects from its representation.
+This allows pages to be built for different purposes, including:
 + The `DynamicBuilder` renders a dynamic Page for a client's browser.
 + The `StaticBuilder` renders a static Page for a WYSIWYG.
 + The `SearchBuilder` renders a dynamic Page with some Modules excluded for search indexes.